flosch/pongo2/README.md

  * Several filters/tags (see `filters_builtin.go` and `tags.go` for a list of missing filters/tags).
 I try to implement the missing ones over time.
  * Tests
+ * Examples
  * Documentation
- * Examples

 # Documentation

 For a documentation on how the templating language works you can [head over to the Django documentation](https://docs.djangoproject.com/en/dev/topics/templates/). pongo2 aims to be fully compatible with it.

-I still have to improve the pongo2-specific documentation over time.
-It will be available through [godoc](https://godoc.org/github.com/flosch/pongo2).
+You can access pongo2's documentation on [godoc](https://godoc.org/github.com/flosch/pongo2).

 ## Caveats